• About

 When contract disputes arise, it is often in all parties’ best interest to resolve the issue as swiftly and efficiently as possible.
 While the contract dispute case process varies depending on the unique circumstances of the breach, resolving a contract dispute typically follows this blueprint:

-• Review the terms of the contract to understand the severity of the breach, the parties’ entitlements, and the pertinent laws governing the contract.
+This helps to understand the severity of the breach, the parties’ entitlements, and the pertinent laws governing the contract.
 What is the jurisdiction in which the contract was written?
 Is there a clause specifying how disputes are handled?
 If the contract was not written, is there evidence of correspondence detailing the terms of the agreement?

-• Consider alternative options to litigation, such as mediation or arbitration.
+Such as mediation or arbitration.
 According to Nevada’s Rules Governing Alternative Dispute Resolution, civil matters such as contract disputes can be handled outside of court to obtain a prompt and equitable resolution of the issue.
 In some cases, the contract will contain a provision dictating how disputes are resolved.
 If not, the issue may be settled through negotiation, mediation, or arbitration.

-• Begin litigation to settle the matter and enforce the contract in court.
+This will settle the matter and enforce the contract in court.
 If alternative dispute resolution does not succeed, or if the issue is exceedingly complex, litigation may be necessary.
 As litigation involves a court trial, the resulting judgment is binding and enforceable.
 Fortunately, Hone Law’s contract dispute lawyers have vast experience in navigating contract litigation and have successfully represented a range of clients in all levels of courts.

 Potential Recovery in Contract Disputes